 Table of Contents

-The Quick Guide To Changing Letterspacing In Photoshop
+The Quick Guide to Changing Text Spacing in Photoshop

 Step 1: Open the Window menu and select Character.